fernanACM/DeviceACM/README.md

 # ==(CONFIGURATION)==
 Settings:
+  # Always keep the player's name tag visible.
+Only deactivate
+  # if you think it is necessary
+  # Use "true" or "false" to enable/disable this option
+  NametagVisible: true
   # ==(WORLD MANAGER)==
   # Enable and disable DeviceACM or PopupTag for worlds you
-  # add to "whitelist" or "blacklist" modes
+  # add to "whitelist" or "blacklist" modes.
+Use "false" to disable this option
   WorldManager:
     # Valid modes:
     # - whitelist
     # - blacklist
+    # - false
-    mode: whitelist
+    mode: false
     # ==(DEVICE TAG)==
     Device:
       # Add the names of worlds that are in the whitelist